ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Description:

-: WebTransport data stream reset because the associated WebTransport session has been closed.
+: WebTransport data stream aborted because the associated WebTransport session has been closed.

 Specification: